jinghaihan/termsnap/README.md

 ### Server Settings
 - `port` - Server port (default: 3000)
-- `cdn` - CDN provider for xterm.js (jsdelivr, unpkg)
 - `force` - Force to download the theme from remote

 ### Output Options
-- `screenshot` - Generate screenshot and save to file
 - `dpi` - Device pixel ratio for screenshot
+- `png` - Generate png and save to file
+- `jpeg` - Generate jpeg and save to file
+- `webp` - Generate webp and save to file
 - `html` - Generate HTML template and save to file
 - `open` - Open browser after generating HTML template